guigrpa/storyboard/README.md

 addListener(wsClientListener, { uploadClientStories: true });
 ```

-Client logs will not pollute the server's own log, and will appear under a dedicated *browser root story* in the Storyboard DevTools, along with a short description of the remote client's platform:
+Client logs will not pollute the server's own log, and will appear as a separate *remote client story* in the Storyboard DevTools, along with a short description of the remote platform:

 ![Remote monitoring](https://raw.githubusercontent.com/guigrpa/storyboard/master/docs/05-Remote%20monitoring.png)